Quantum Hamiltonian Complexity: Quantum 2-SAT is in P

 In sum, \emph{generateConstraints} applies Lemma~\ref{l:generate} on triples of qubits until it generates a new clause on some pair of qubits $\set{a,c}$ which is linearly independent from existing clauses on $\set{a,c}$.
 If no such clause is found, the subroutine returns \emph{fail}.\\

 \textbf{\emph{solveSaturatedSystem}.} A \emph{saturated} system of constraints is one in which (1) all constraints are rank $1$, and (2) for any triple of qubits $\set{a,b,c}$, Lemma~\ref{l:generate} fails to produce a new linearly independent constraint on $\set{a,c}$.
-We now give our analogue of Lemma 2 of Reference~\cite{B06}.
+We now give our analogue of Lemma 2 of Reference~\cite{B06}, which is in turn a quantum analogue of Krom's classical procedure for extracting a satisfying assignment from a ``saturated'' classical $2$-SAT system.

 \begin{lemma} For any saturated system of constraints $\set{\Pi_{ij}}$, there exists an efficiently computable product state $\ket{\psi}=\bigotimes_{i=1}^n\ket{\psi_i}$ with $\ket{\psi_i}\in\complex^2$ such that $\Pi_{ij}\ket{\psi}=0$ for all $i,j$. \end{lemma}